A Friend to Die For: Plot

-The events of the night of Stacy's stabbing are shown from Angela's perspective.
-Still determined to be friends with Stacy, Angela calls Stacy's mother and anonymously invites her to a party under the guise of there being a special dinner for the Larks.
-Once Stacy gets in the car with Angela, she reveals that the "dinner" story was a lie she told Stacy's mother so she would be allowed to meet Angela.
-Infuriated, Stacy demands to be taken home.
-Angela tries to explain how much she admires Stacy and wants to be like her, which further disturbs and upsets Stacy.
-Stacy then runs to a nearby house, where she asks to use the telephone, explaining that the "friend" she was with had "gotten a little weird", and manages to get a ride home.
-Angela fears that Stacy will use this incident to humiliate her at school.
-She follows the car back to Stacy's home, and, in a rage, stabs Stacy multiple times and leaves her for dead.
+The events of the night of Stacy’s murder are shown from Angela’s perspective:

+Still determined to be friends with Stacy, Angela calls Stacy’s mother and anonymously invites her to a party under the guise of there being a special dinner for the Larks.
+When Angela arrives at Stacy’s home, she admits the Larks’ dinner was a lie she told Stacy’s mother, so she could take her to a party.
+Once in the car, Stacy begins questioning her about the party since she wasn't invited.
+When Angela mentions that she wasn't invited either, thinking she'd be accepted along with Stacy when she accompanys her to the party, an infuriated Stacy demands to be taken home and an argument ensues.
+Angela tries to explain how much she admires Stacy and wants to be like her to which Stacy shows no sympathy for her and coldly calls Angela pathetic and weird, upsetting her.
+Stacy then runs to a nearby house, where she asks to use the telephone and manages to get a ride home.
+Angela fears that Stacy will spread rumors about her, humiliating her in front of the entire school.
+She follows the car back to Stacy’s home and, in a rage, grabs a kitchen knife from the car and stabs Stacy multiple times and leaves her for dead.

-Angela avoids capture in the weeks following the incident.
-Although Angela is interviewed by the police, she is not named as a suspect.
-Angela, along with all of the Larks, attends Stacy's Funeral Mass.
-Most of the students put the blame for Stacy's murder on one of their classmates, Monica Whitley (Kathryn Morris), a goth girl who was always mocked and tormented by Stacy for her appearance; she and Stacy always hated each other and she threatened to kill her.
-At first, no one suspects Angela because she is seemingly too nice to commit the crime.
-Furthermore, Jamie Hall (Marley Shelton), Angela's former best friend and one of Stacy's friends, tells Angela that she never really liked Stacy, and was only afraid of her.
+Angela avoids detection in the weeks following the murder.
+Although she is interviewed by the police, she is not named as a suspect.
+Along with all of the Larks, she attends Stacy’s Funeral Mass.
+Most of the students put the blame for Stacy’s murder on one of their classmates, Monica Whitley, a goth girl who was frequently mocked and tormented by Stacy for her appearance; as a result, she hated Stacy and threatened to kill her on previous occasions.
+No one suspects Angela because she is seemingly too nice to commit the crime.
+Jamie Hall, Angela’s former best friend and a member of Stacy’s clique, tells her that she never really liked Stacy and was only afraid of her.